RinerAlexander/ETL-Project-13/README.md

 * Kaylon Young

 ## Project Description
 Let's see what on Netflix this month.
-Our team will pull informtion from Kaggle - Netflix Movies and TV Shows and from Open Movie Database API
+Our team will combine information from the Netflix Movies and TV Shows dataset on Kaggle and from Open Movie Database API.

 ## Data Sources
 * Kaggle NetFlix Movie and TV Shows